maniaclab/snowmass-connect-docs/docs/data_management_main.md

 Shown in the image above are two possible destinations for the data.

-1. Navigate to `/cephfs/osg/collab/project/snowmass21` if data are to be shared by multiple users.
+a.
+Navigate to `/cephfs/osg/collab/project/snowmass21` if data are to be shared by multiple users.
-2. Navigate to `/cephfs/osg/user/<user_id>` if data are for the exclusive use of a single user.
+b.
+Navigate to `/cephfs/osg/user/<user_id>` if data are for the exclusive use of a single user.
 In both cases, users can create subdirectories and organize content by either using the Globus client interface or from the login.snowmass21.io node.

 On the right panel of the Globus Connect client tool you can search and connect to another collection.
 The latter can be your own laptop/server or a collaboration end point that has provided a Globus Connect door for the researchers to use.
 To transfer files you can select the list files from your local computer and then select Start.
 To transfer files out simply reverse the direction of the process.

  **Important** You can not access your home directories on the snowmass21 login node over the Globus door.
 However, you have access to the /stash/collab directory when they login to login.snowmass21.io.
 Files can then be moved or copied over to your home directory.